eddieantonio/induce-javac-errors/README.md

 #### Columns

- - Raw Frequency: the total count that error messages of that category have appeared in the entire Blackbox Mini dataset
+ - **Raw Frequency**: the total count that error messages of that category have appeared in the entire Blackbox Mini dataset
- - Origin: What stage of compilation does this error message originate from?
+ - **Origin**: What stage of compilation does this error message originate from?
 For the purposes of this file, a Java file first passes through the scanner, then the parser.
 Once a full internal representation of the code and all its symbols (e.g., variable names) is created, they are the symbols are then resolved (linked to a concrete definition).
 Finally, the code is analyzed in various ways, including checking types and ensuring that all code paths have a valid return statement (Flow
    Analysis).
- - Percentage: the percentage of _all_ (not just the top 20) first error message that this category represents.
+ - **Percentage**: the percentage of _all_ (not just the top 20) first error message that this category represents.
- - Cumulative Percentage: the percentage of _all_ error messages this category represents, plus the percentage of all categories before it.
+ - **Cumulative Percentage**: the percentage of _all_ error messages this category represents, plus the percentage of all categories before it.

 ## Credits